hytechclub/cs-201/BOOKREADME.md

 - [Click Here to join from PC, Mac, Linux, iOS or Android](https://hyland.zoom.us/j/97905077190?pwd=NjNDeTVPUExJWVh2Y0lrWHYxV1VWdz09).
 - To join by phone: Dial [+1 312 626 6799](tel:+13126266799) and enter the meeting ID and password.

+## Session Recordings
+Check out [this page](SessionRecordings.md) to watch recordings of the virtual sessions.

 ## Discord
 Use **Discord** to ask questions, view announcements, and chat with fellow students.
 Note that students are **NOT** required to use Discord.